SophistSolutions/Stroika/Library/Sources/Stroika/Foundation/Containers/ReadMe.md

 - [Stack\<T>](Stack.h)
   - Standard LIFO (Last in first out) Stack.
 See Sedgewick, 30-31.
 Iteration proceeds from the top to the bottom of the stack.
 Top is the FIRST IN (also first out).
   - Supported backends: LinkedList

+## Implementation notes

+- Due to use of COW, const methods of reps need no locking (just use Debug::AssertExternallySyncrhonized).
+- Due to use of COW, non-const methods of reps ALSO don't need loocking, since the COW code assures there is only one reference at a time (and therefore one Envelope class, which itself asserts externally synchronized)

 ## Rejected Ideas